Washington Conservation Guild

 The Washington Conservation Guild (WCG) is a non-profit organization of conservation and cultural heritage professionals.
 The WCG serves as a resource for learning about the care of cultural heritage collections.

 History

 The Washington Conservation Guild (WCG) is a 501(c)(3) nonprofit organization established in 1967 for professional conservators, students, museum professionals, and members of the public interested in the preservation of art and historic materials.

 The idea for the regional conservation group was proposed as early as 1965, when the International Council of Museums (ICOM) Committee for Conservation met in Washington, DC.
 The first steering committee met informally in the summer of 1967; here, it was decided that the primary intentions of the group was to provide a public forum where members could meet and "sponsor presentations to promote the exchange of ideas among conservators in all fields in the Washington area."

-Bylaws/Code of Ethics for Members
+Bylaws

-Bylaws or Code of Ethics are put forward by the WCG to define its governance and for its members as a condition of membership.
+Bylaws are put forward by the WCG to define its governance and scope.